Here’s What It Means When a Car Gets Impounded

 The impoundment procedure

 Once the police department or municipality receives a grant of authority, they are legally allowed to tow your vehicle to an impoundment lot.
 This grant is usually given out by a court.
-They will locate your vehicle and send an impounding agent to take your vehicle away from wherever it’s parked.
+They will locate your vehicle and send an impounding agent to take it away from wherever it’s parked.
 They are not obligated to consult with the owner at any time during the impoundment procedure, so don’t bother trying to persuade them to leave without your car.

 The process of getting your vehicle back may seem challenging, but it’s totally possible.
-Your first priority should be to find the lot where your vehicle is held.
+Your first priority should be to find where your vehicle is being held.
 You can do this by calling your local government office or by checking online.
 Keep in mind it may take some time for the towing lot to update their registry to include your car.

 Once you find the location of your vehicle, call the impound lot directly.
 Ask them to verify that they have your car and get their hours of operation.
 Impound lots won’t let you just come by and pick up your vehicle without some sort of paperwork or form of payment, so make sure you’re prepared to give them the appropriate information.

-Impound lots will typically require you to present proof of car insurance and a valid driver’s license.
+Impound lots typically require you to present proof of car insurance and a valid driver’s license.
 If you do not have insurance, you will have to get enrolled in a policy before your vehicle can be returned.
 You will only need the state’s minimum required insurance.